ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

   * - Type of Tax Form (W2 or 1099)

-If a simulant does not have a social security number but is employed, please fill in the SSN column with a random number.
+If a simulant does not have a social security number but is employed, they will need this number to be filled in.
+If there is a person in their household who has a SSN, use this number instead.
+If there is not a person in their household with a SSN then fill in a random number.
 This is designed to reflect undocumented immigrants who might use fake or no longer valid SSNs to obtain employment.

 For this observer, a new row should be made for each **employment**, not each simulant.
 This means that a simulant can have multiple rows of